 Experimental Artist’s Books – July 25-27

 Various options for making folded artist’s books will be presented and the group may decide to focus on particular techniques.
 Participants are encouraged to bring visual materials to work with or collect them onsite.
 A photocopier may be used to create pages or acetates for blueprinting.
 Sewing and gluing will be simple and appropriate for those without binding experience, while more complex approaches can be selected by those looking to develop more advanced skills.
+We will begin with a Friday evening introductory session depending on when participants are able to arrive.

 If you are interested in attending a workshop, please register online or contact us at workshops@scff.ca.Participants may arrive on Friday to stay the weekend at SCFF or arrive for each day’s session.
 Accommodation arrangements include all meals.